JaredGold/JaredGoldstein_T3A2-A/README.md

 ## What is BoxBox?
 BoxBox is a service for people who want to purchase boxes but are unsure which type, size and color they want that box.
 The goal for the application is that it is a subscription service where users can receive a random box containing a set of box nets which the user can then build.
 It in a sense is two things in one, a useful tool to purchase boxes and a fun game of building said boxes.

+## Purpose

+## Functionality / Features

+## Target Audience

+## Tech Stack
+The tech stack used in BoxBox is React.js on the front end, Ruby on Rails as the backend and Postgresql as the database.

+The purpose of using React as my front end is so that the application can run as a one page application.
+It allows for the app to run smooth and gives me access to state variables and hooks.

+Using Ruby on Rails as my back end allows for an easy to write strong API controller.
+Pairing Rails with PostgreSQL means I will be able to have a strong database with relationships.

 ## User Stories
 #### USER
 - As a user, I want to be able to make an account, so that I can make purchases